Evaluation of Novel Fast Machine Learning Algorithms for Knowledge-Distillation-Based Anomaly Detection at CMS: Methods and Experimental Setup

 \textbf{Hardware Cost} was estimated by synthesizing each model onto the target FPGA platform, an AMD Virtex-7 (XC7VX690T) FPGA, using Vitis HLS~\cite{XilinxVivado2021,XilinxVitisHLS2021}.
-The synthesis reposts provide key implementation metrics: resource utilization, measured in Look-Up Tables (LUTs), Flip-Flops (FFs), and Digital Signal Processors (DSPs), as well as the processing latency, expressed in the number of FPGA clock cycles required for a single inference.
+The synthesis reports provide key implementation metrics: resource utilization, measured in Look-Up Tables (LUTs), Flip-Flops (FFs), and Digital Signal Processors (DSPs), as well as the processing latency, expressed in the number of FPGA clock cycles required for a single inference.
 For the HGQ model, the hls4ml framework was used to generate HLS-compatible code.
 For the LGN, the structure was directly translared into C code for HLS synthesis.
+This was, however, only achieved for dense architectures.
+Synthesis for convolutional LGNs is work in progress.